Dadra and Nagar Haveli district: Climate

 The climate of Dadra and Nagar Haveli is typical of its type.
 Being near the coast, all but the sparsely inhabited easternmost parts have a typical north Indian Ocean maritime climate.
 The summers are hot and become in their later part more humid with temperatures reaching as high as 39 °C in the month of May.
 The monsoon starts in the month of June and extends until September.
 The rainfall is brought by southwest monsoon winds.
 It is known as the Cherrapunji that covers the bulk of western India (apart from the Thar Desert) which produces most of the annual rainfall of 200–250 cm.
 Winters are between maritime temperate and semi-tropical with temperatures ranging from 14 °C to 30 °C, reliably, as with the monsoon, with scant deviation from this range.

 Administration

-Dadra and Nagar Haveli covers an area of 487 km2 and consists of two talukas:
+Dadra and Nagar Haveli covers an area of 487 km2 and consists of two sub-districts: